 Find out if your current skills are easily transferable

-.
 Online study is gaining popularity these days since you can study in your own time.

 Juggling a career change with study and family responsibilities is very stressful for all involved.
 Make sure your partner and children understand your study commitments and support you by picking up the slack.

 Talk to them and work on a plan together to cope with reduced income as well as less time spent with them due to research and study.
 They can be your sounding board and support system throughout this career transition.
 You can also seek the help of a career coach/guidance counsellor.